dcxSt/McKenzieLab/README.md

 # Steve's readme
-Code we care about is the `IHKA` folder
+The code we care about is the `IHKA` folder.
+The workflow is as follows
+- `sm_MakeAll_getPowerPerChannel` calculates feature files to save to disk as `.dat` files for later use
+- `sm_PredictIHKA_getAllFeatures` calculates features for the subset of relevant times and save as `.mat` for more immediate use
+- `sm_PredictIHKA` trains a model(s?) and computes performance metrics
+- `sm_MakeAllSeizurePred` runs model(s?) for all times for all files

 **Local Utility scripts used**
 Functions from the `/helpers` directory